marcusoftnet/marcusoftnet.github.io/_posts/2015-11-24-using-the-scientific-method-on-our-board.md

 ## Experiment driven

 But then we started to do things that we didn't really know what the Definition of Done was for.
 For example; we want to increase the number of patients that we serve each day.
 To what?
 Well, more...
 When is that done?
-Eeehh... soon... ish...
+Eeeh... soon... ish...
 What is Done really for this?
 Done?
 We never wanna be Done.
 More is better.
 Less is worse.

 At this point I happened to mention experiments and we tried something out.
 We cleared the board and stared over with a few new columns: